cubagabriel/genieacs-chart/charts/genieacs/1.2.9/app-readme.md

 1. An ingress controller running in your cluster (e.g. ingress-nginx).
 2. An external LoadBalancer or metallb as L4 LoadBalancer controller.
-3. At least 2 available LoadBalancer IP addresses
+3. At least 2 available LoadBalancer IP addresses for (CWMP and FS)
 4. Mongodb community operator, which will create the mongo database for persistance
 5. Optionally a genieACS tester running outside the cluster.

 Installation
 -----------------

-Fill the form with the appropiate values and click on install.
+Just fill the form with the appropriate values and click on **install**.

 After the installation you will see 4 deployments and 4 services running.
+UI and NBI will be exposed through an ingress, CWMP and FS through Load Balancer IP addresses.

 In order to test the installation, perform the following: